FrankReh/tonic/transport-examples/routeguide-tutorial.md

 More generally, whenever we want to keep our `.proto` definitions in a central place and generate code for different crates or different languages, the default configuration is not enough.

-Luckily, `tonic_build` can be configured to fit whatever workflow we need.
+Luckily, `transport_build` can be configured to fit whatever workflow we need.
 Here are just two
 possibilities:

 1)  We can keep our `.proto` definitions in a separate crate and generate our code on demand, as